Microsoft Clipchamp: History

 Clipchamp Pty Ltd. was founded as a startup company by Alexander Dreiling (current CEO), Dave Hewitt, Tobias Raub and Soeren Balko, in Brisbane, Australia, in 2013.
 In an interview given to SmartCompany, Dreiling commented that at first, the company was "trying to build an enormous, distributed supercomputer".
 Among the first software developed by the company's team was a tool for video compression and conversion.

 2014 saw the official launch of the first version of the free, audiovisual browser-based software on the Clipchamp platform.
 When the supercomputer project ground to a halt, the team decided to keep going with the video programming technology, which was, in the words of Dreiling, "a tool that worked on Chromebooks".

-In June 2016, Clipchamp was valued at 1.1 million dollars, according to the Wall Street Journal.
-In the same month, the second version of Clipchamp was launched internationally.
-By 2018, the firm had amassed 6.5 million users, attracting investors such as Steve Baxter, who invested one million dollars.
-In 2020, Clipchamp set up a base in Seattle, USA, after achieving capital of 13.2 million dollars, from alliances made with investment funds such as Transition Level Investments, Tola Capital, and TEN13, among others.
+In June 2016, the second version of Clipchamp was launched internationally.
+By 2018, the firm had amassed 6.5 million users.
 In February 2021, Clipchamp published on its website that it has 14 million users worldwide, registered in 250 countries and territories.
 At that time, the company announced that it had an audiovisual library of 800,000 files.

 On September 7, 2021, Microsoft announced the acquisition of Clipchamp.
-In a press release, they expressed their interest in learning more about the video content creation market.
 Johnson Winter Slattery advised Microsoft on its acquisition.
 Clipchamp was integrated as part of Windows 11 beginning on March 9, 2022, as part of Insider Preview Build 22572.

+In June 2026, Microsoft ended support for Clipchamp on iOS, with no replacement offered and no way to export videos stored in the app.